 A South East Maidstone Strategic Link could influence freight movement by providing an alternative route between the M20 and south east Maidstone (particularly the Park wood industrial estate).
+However, the economic viability of the SEMSL is in serious doubt.

 Measure M8: Tackling Air Quality hotspots with hourly NO2 objective exceedences